 The brain’s primary source of fuel is glucose.
 And the brain uses it’s fair share.
 It weighs two percent of our body weight yet uses twenty percent of circulating glucose.

 Have you ever sat at a desk to do work that took serious concentration and found yourself exhausted and hungry by the end?
 This is because the brain was working so hard and burning up glucose (blood sugar).

 You can imagine the requirements of a child’s brain while attending a full day of activity-filled school.

 It is vitally important to feed children low glycemic index foods and meals in order to optimize mental performance.
 This could literally change the course of their life.

 - Problems focusing

 I believe one of the biggest issues for children is what they are eating for breakfast.

 Breakfast sets up blood sugar levels for the entire day.
 If a child is fed a high glycemic index breakfast, they are sure to “crash” when they get to school.
 This can lead to the symptoms described above and, as a result, the related consequences.
 All because they didn’t have a proper breakfast.

-In 2005, a study was published summarizing the results from 47 different studies.
-They concluded that “breakfast consumption may improve cognitive function related to memory, test grades, and school attendance.”
-1
+In 2005, a review paper was published summarizing the results from 47 different studies.
+They concluded that “breakfast consumption may improve cognitive function related to memory, test grades, and school attendance.”1